-Vehicles you purchase or lease are covered by warranties provided by law.
-These warranties apply automatically without charge.
-Among these warranties are:
+Vehicles you purchase or lease are covered by warranties provided for by law.
+These warranties apply automatically and without charge.
+These warranties include:

 - the use warranty;